 One way to overcome this potential pitfall is to embed social media testimonials within your landing pages.
+If you use a landing page builder, you probably can embed widgets from rating websites.
 Potential consumers will be able to see that your satisfied customers are in fact real human beings, and not some figment of a computer’s imagination.
 You can begin by monitoring your social media presence (Twitter, Facebook, Instagram, etc.) with one of the many social media monitoring tools freely available.
 Once you have gathered some positive reviews, select the post or posts that best fit your landing page, and embed them above the fold.
-For more information on how to embed social posts, check out this great resource from HubSpot.

 Supercharge Tip #3 – Build Trust

 As the whole notion of social proof is (at its core) really just the process of building consumer trust in your brand, one great (but often overlooked) method for trust building is the use of trust seals.
-Trust seals (pictured above) are symbols you can place on your landing page in order to help reassure potential consumers that their valuable information is secure and protected.
+Trust seals (pictured above) are symbols you can place on your landing page in order to help reassure potential consumers that their valuable information is secure and protected no matter whether we're talking your ecommerce store, blog posts or WordPress landing pages.
 Remember, most landing pages are offering potential consumers a mutually beneficial value exchange.
-That is, you are offering a product, service, or value driven information in exchange for a potential consumer’s purchase or contact information.
+That is, you are offering a product, service, or value-driven information in exchange for a potential consumer’s purchase or contact information.

 With the holiday season in full swing, and with consumer payment fraud up 6% this year, take care to employ trust seals, and focus on reinforcing the one consumer value that can make or break a purchasing relationship – trust.

-With multiple options and strategies available, social proof can appear to be overwhelming at times.
+With multiple options and lead generation strategies available, social proof can appear to be overwhelming at times.
 Yet, it is important to remember one very important fact: social proof is infinitely more powerful when consumers are uncertain of what to do.
-Marketers should focus on the basics, and look to calm the ever enduring fear that is consumer uncertainty in the digital age.
+Marketers should focus on the basics, and look to calm the ever-enduring fear that is consumer uncertainty in the digital age.